ondat/metrics-exporter/grafana/README.md

+# Grafana

-### This directory is the canonical source for Ondat Grafana dashboards
+This directory is the canonical source for Ondat Grafana dashboards.